John Sexton: Opposition to and ultimate approval of NYU's 2031 plan

-Grad student labor dispute, and an agreement on a graduate student union
+Grad student labor dispute

 In November 2013, NYU and the United Auto Workers (which represented graduate teaching assistants, or TAs) announced a joint agreement to recognize a graduate student union; in March 2015, the two sides reached agreement on a contract.
 In the preceding years, there was controversy at NYU over the issue of collective bargaining and union representation for TAs as well as research assistants (RAs).
 In 2001, NYU signed the first and only collective bargaining agreement for TAs at a private university.
 In July 2004, in a case involving Brown University, the National Labor Relations Board reversed its 2000 ruling involving NYU and determined that graduate students are not workers.
 In the spring and summer of 2005, there were discussions between NYU and the UAW to try to come to terms on a new contract.
 Ultimately, this proved unsuccessful, and NYU decided not to negotiate a second contract with the Graduate Student Organizing Committee, sparking a strike among graduate assistants in late 2005 and criticism of Sexton.
 GSOC called off the strike in 2006.
 In 2009, NYU's Graduate School of Arts & Science – home to most of NYU's fully funded graduate students — modified its financial aid packages for graduate students to eliminate assistantship duties; thereafter, graduate students who wished to teach could do so (with additional compensation beyond their graduate study stipends) as adjunct faculty, who are unionized at NYU.

-Position on academic freedom and rights of political expression

-During Sexton's presidency, NYU also became involved in a disagreement with the Foundation for Individual Rights in Education (FIRE).
-FIRE claimed that NYU wrongly (but constitutionally, since NYU is a private school) suppressed the display of Mohammad cartoons in April 2006, which were planned to accompany an event sponsored by an NYU student organization, the Objectivist Club.
-The student organizers had been given a choice by the university: the cartoons could be displayed, in which case the event would have to be an NYU-only event, open to the 60,000 member NYU community; or the club could choose not to display the cartoons, in which case the event could be open to the general public as well.
-The Objectivist Club chose the latter format.
-In a letter, Sexton challenged FIRE's claims.

-At both the NYU Abu Dhabi and NYU Shanghai campuses, NYU, under Sexton, insisted on having full discretion over academic matters and that the principles of academic freedom prevail.
-Regarding NYU's establishment of campuses in countries where strong restrictions exist on free public expression, Sexton said, "I have no trouble distinguishing between rights of academic freedom and rights of political expression," he said.
-"These are two different things."